 Who I Am in Theory and Practice

+sadness.
 I’m a collector of things that made me feel something once.
-I repeatedly find myself in short-lived
+I repeatedly find myself in

-states of infatuation with what could have been and what will never be.
-Perfumes that smell like old
+short-lived states of infatuation with what could have been and what will never be.
+Perfumes that

-books and vanilla bring me a sense of comfort that I cannot find internally.
-I try to sift through
+smell like old books and vanilla bring me a sense of comfort that I cannot find internally.
+I try to

-to filter out the important elements so I can focus on the small details.
-I’ve been told that
+sift through life, filtering out the haste of living so I can focus on the small details.
+I’ve been

-“over-emotional” and “hyper-perceptive” are understatements when asked to describe myself.
-I have
+told that “over-emotional” and “hyper-perceptive” are understatements when asked to describe myself.

-steep stone steps or just let myself free-fall backward into the pillowy softness of eternity, and
+headfirst down the steep stone steps or just let myself free-fall backward into the pillowy softness

 ― Ruth Ozeki, A Tale for the Time Being